lltfm/openness/works/saltem_hoc/openness_gpt/responses/README.md

-# The Speculations of Openness
+# The Book of Wonder: The Speculations of Openness

 An expansive collection of saltem hoc answers from [Openness GPT](../../README.md#openness-gpt) which explore the ideas of Openness.